shy-runge/Clean_1/codebook.md

 Xtrain, Ytrain, Xtest, Ytest, subjecttrain and subjecttest contain the data from the downloaded files.
 They are merged for further analyis
-Finally, tiday_dat2 contains the relevant averages which will be later stored in a .txt file.
+Finally, tidy_dat2 contains the relevant tidy date and stored in .txt file.

 Packages used